Working with a coach can give artists space to step back and see how well your current work aligns with where you want to be.

 In January 2020 I took on an interim role at Craft NI, which placed me in maker support as the pandemic hit.
 As everything changed, I created their weekly Plan C Newsletter to keep the local maker community informed and supported.

 While delivering training courses to artists and makers, I had realised how much I enjoy helping people connect with the sweet spot at the centre of why they love what they do – because then the work of getting it done (and knowing how to talk about it) is so much easier.
 I planned to train in coaching and during lockdown in 2020 was delighted to complete the programme with RD1st online.
+Having recognised ADHD traits in many of my clients, in 2023 I am completing the Award for ADHD Coaching, delivered by Barrett Coaching and Training.
 I am a member of the Association for Coaching and have regular Supervision.

 Organisations I’ve worked with